Skip to main content

 3. outcomes or effectiveness of educational, childcare and other statutory activities of schools.

-A pedagogical supervision plan should consider the national school education policy agenda, established by the Minister of Education and Science for each school year, and findings from pedagogical supervision in the previous year.
+A pedagogical supervision plan should consider the national school education policy agenda, established by the Minister of National Education for each school year, and findings from pedagogical supervision in the previous year.
 Within this framework, the head defines topics for inspections in line with specific needs of the school.

 The legislation does not lay down details of the procedure for internal inspections.
 It states only that the school head carries out inspections in collaboration with other management staff, and, as part of an inspection: